 While the U.S. Transportation Security Administration has its own set of warranted rules regarding prohibited items and liquids, some airlines are taking their own private rules a bit too far, according to some travelers.
-This is just one more indication that travel insurance is a handy thing to have around when time-consuming travel issues such as these occur.

 According to NBC News, George Hobica of Airfarewatchdog was told to take his carry-on back to check-in, despite his bag clearly fitting in the overhead bin on his American Airlines flight.
 His bag was 43 linear inches long, and while the airline permits bags up to 45 inches long, it appeared to stick out just one inch over the top.
 Hobica admitted to the source that because of his racing to and from the check-in station and the gate, he nearly missed his flight.